Massless Preheating and Electroweak Vacuum Metastability: Conclusions and Discussion

 Yet another possible extension of our work concerns the gravity formulation.
 In this paper, given the non-minimal couplings of our scalar fields to gravity, we have observed some of the physical distinctions that may appear between the metric and Palatini formulations.
 Still, a more general extension could be explored along the lines of the Einstein-Cartan formulation in the presence of Holst and Nieh-Yan terms~\mbox{\cite{Shaposhnikov:2020gts,Shaposhnikov:2020frq,Shaposhnikov:2020aen}}.
 The Einstein-Cartan theory generalizes our treatment, reproducing the metric and Palatini formulations in certain limits and allowing for a continuous interpolation between them.

 All in all, if the metastability of the electroweak vacuum may be ensured in models from which massless preheating emerges, we may adopt a renewed interest in observables that are sensitive to the details of preheating.
 A well-suited example consists of gravitational waves (GWs) produced during this epoch~\cite{Figueroa:2017vfa}.
 Massless preheating is distinctive in this sense because the amplitude of the produced gravitational radiation does not dissipate and the frequency of the waves does not redshift.
-While these properties may present challenges for the observational prospects of GWs from such scenarios, a number of methods show promise~\cite{Aggarwal:2020olq}.
-For example, radio telescopes may be used to examine the distortion in the CMB from byproducts of high-frequency GWs interacting with background magnetic fields~\cite{Domcke:2020yzq}.
-Indeed, such observations could even be used to probe broader early-universe properties, such as the energy-scale for inflation~\cite{Cai:2021gju}.
+While these properties may present challenges for the observational prospects of GWs from such scenarios, several methods show promise~\cite{Aggarwal:2020olq}.
+For example, radio telescopes may be used to examine the distortion in the CMB from by-products of high-frequency GWs interacting with background magnetic fields~\cite{Domcke:2020yzq}.
+Indeed, such observations could even be used to probe broader early-universe properties, such as the energy scale for inflation~\cite{Cai:2021gju}.